DIY CNC Project

 The G-code is made to get the board out of a 186 x 408 x 20 mm stock.

-We used cherry wood for our board, but you can use any material you want for this project (keep in mind that it should be food safe to be safely used as a cutting board).
+We used cherry wood for our board, but you can use any material you like for this project (note that it should be food safe to use safely as a cutting board).

-Oversize your stock (+20 mm at each side) to be able to secure it properly to the spoiler board.
-Securing it firmly to your spoiler board will not only avoid your piece to fly around, but will also reduce the amount of vibration during milling and by means improve the surface finish.
-Go check our “Feeds and Speeds explained” article to learn more about the influence of parameters on your milling results.
+Oversize your stock (+20 mm on each side) to be able to secure it properly to the spoiler board.
+Securing it firmly to your spoiler board will not only prevent your part from flying around, but will also reduce the amount of vibration during milling and thus improve the surface finish.
+Check out our "Feeds and Speeds Explained" article to learn more about the influence of parameters on your milling results.

 End mill

 We used a 6mm 3-flute flat end mill for this project.
-You can buy one directly on our webshop
+You can buy one directly from our webshop

-• The hand pocket allows you to easily pick up the board from a table even if it is heavily charged.
-The spindle should be set to run at 20-25 000 rpm as our feedrate is 3000 mm/min.
-The pass height is set to be 3 mm.
+• The pocket allows you to easily pick up the board from a table, even if it is heavily loaded.
+The spindle should be set at 20-22,000 rpm as our feed rate is 3000 mm/min.
+The pass height is set to 3mm.

-• The hole is aimed to welcome a rope for hanging your board to the wall.
-The spindle should be set to run at 20-25 000 rpm as our feedrate is 3000 mm/min.
-The pass height is set to be 3 mm.
+• The hole is for a rope to hang your board on the wall.
+The spindle should be set at 20-22,000 rpm as our feed rate is 3000 mm/min.
+The pass height is set to 3mm.

-• The contour of the board will leave a 0.3 stock at the bottom that should be cut with a chisel or a knife to free your piece.
-The spindle should be set to run at 20-25 000 rpm as our feedrate is 3000 mm/min.
-The pass height is set to be 2.5 mm.
+• The contour of the board will leave a 0.3 stock at the bottom that should be cut with a chisel or knife to free your part.
+The spindle should be set to 20-22,000 rpm as our feed rate is 3000 mm/min.
+The pass height is set to 2.5mm.

 About Mekanika